Gurukiran

-Gurukiran or Gurukiran Shetty is an Indian music director of the Kannada film industry in India.
+Gurukiran Shetty, known mononymously as Gurukiran, is an Indian film actor and playback singer, music director of the Kannada film industry in India.
 He started his career as a music director of the Kannada movie A, directed and acted by Upendra.
 His music for his next movie Upendra further consolidated his position in Kannada movie industry.
 He is a native of Mangalore and hails from Bunt Family.
 His mother tongue is Tulu.
-He has also acted in several movies in supporting character roles and also sung several songs and also composed in Tamil and Telugu cinema.
+He has also acted in several movies in supporting character roles and also sung several songs and also composed in Tamil, Telugu and Tulu movies.